smunchang/hexaus_sample/README.md

-HEXAUS API provides four "use cases" which are <b>initializing, purchasing item, sending message to friend and sending SMS message</b> in your applicaton.
+HEXAUS API provides four "use cases" which are <b>initializing, purchasing item, sending message to friend, sending SMS message and showing rank information</b> in your applicaton.
 Before you integrate this API, please download and execute this sample application.
 It is better to understand how HEXAUS API interacts within your application.

 ## Pre-requisite
 You need to register as a developer to HEXAUS.<br>